 A Jupyter notebook launches and starts a kernel to run Python in the notebook.

-3. Rename the notebook to describe the type of report it will execute.
+3. Rename the notebook to describe the type of report the notebook executes.

-4. In a code cell, import the Python modules, libraries, and widgets you need to build your notebook and make it interactive.
+4. In a code cell, import the Python modules, libraries, and widgets for your interactive notebook.

 import copy